shri-110011/WebDev_Projects/git commands readMe.txt

 Useful git commands:

-#The git init command creates a new Git repository.
-It can be used to convert an existing, unversioned project to a Git repository or initialize a new, #empty repository.
+# The git init command initializes an existing directory to be used as a Git
+repository, effectively turning it into a version-controlled project.
+It creates a hidden directory named .git within the project's root, which stores all the repository's metadata, history, and configuration.

 git init

-#To check the remote repo
+# The command git remote -v is used in Git to list the remote repositories
+that are connected to your local Git repository, along with the URLs associated with them.

 git remote -v

-#To add the remote repo
+# This command is used to add a remote repository to your local Git repository.

 git remote add origin https://github.com/shri-110011/Java-Projects.git

-#To update the remote origin url:
+# This is used to change the URL of an existing remote repo named 'origin'.

 git remote set-url origin <NEW_REMOTE_URL>

-#To check the files in the git staging area
+# The git status command is used to check the current state of your working
+directory, the files that have been modified, added, deleted that are still untracked or are in staging area.

 git status

-#To add the files to the staging area
+# This command is used to stage all changes (new files, modified files,
+and deleted files) in the current directory and all subdirectories for the next commit.

 git add .

+# This command is used to stage all changes (modified files,
+and deleted files) in the current directory and all subdirectories for the next commit.

+git add -u

+# This command is used to stage all changes (new files, modified files,
+and deleted files) in the whole repo for the next commit.

+git add -A

+# This command will stage the specific file file1.txt
+git add file1.txt

-#To commit the changes to the local repo
+# To commit the changes to the local repo.
 git commit -m "Some message about the code changes"

-#To commit the changes to the local repo with multiline comments
+# To commit the changes to the local repo with multiline comments
 git commit
 This will open a vim editor and there add the multiline comment.

-#To edit the commit message for the most recent un-pushed commit
+# To edit the commit message for the most recent un-pushed commit:
 1. git commit --amend
 2. This will open a vim editor and there you can edit the multiline comment and save it.

-# To change the message of the most recently pushed commit
+# To change the message of the most recently pushed commit:
 1. git commit --amend
 2. This will open a vim editor and there you can edit the multiline comment and save it.
 3. Use the push --force-with-lease command to force push over the old commit. git push --force-with-lease origin EXAMPLE-BRANCH

---force-with-lease is a safer option that will not overwrite any work on the remote branch if more commits were added to the remote branch (by another team-member or coworker or what have you).
+--force-with-lease is a safer option that will not overwrite any work on the remote branch if more commits were added to the remote branch (by another team-member or coworker).
 It ensures you do not overwrite someone else's work by force pushing.

 References:
 https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/changing-a-commit-message
 https://stackoverflow.com/questions/52823692/git-push-force-with-lease-vs-force

-#To edit the commit messages of multiple commits
+# To edit the commit messages of multiple commits:
 1. git rebase -i HEAD~n, this would open the vim editor containing the last n commit from HEAD.
 2. Change the word 'pick' to 'reword' corresponding to the commits whose messages you want to edit and save and close the vim editor.
 3. In each resulting commit file, type the new commit message, save the file, and close it.
 4. When you're ready to push your changes to GitHub, use the push --force command to force push over the old commit. git push --force origin EXAMPLE-BRANCH

-#To push the code to the remote branch
+# To push the code to the remote branch:
 git push origin <branch_name>
 While using the above command the <branch_name> would be considered the local branch name from where the changes are to be pushed to the remote branch and
-<branch_name> would also be considered the name of the remote branch where we want our code to be pushed to.
+<branch_name> would also be considered the name of the remote branch where we
+want our code to be pushed to.

-#To push code from a specific local branch to a specific remote branch
+# To push code from a specific local branch to a specific remote branch
 git push origin <local_branch_name>:<remote_branch_name>

+# To list all the local branches in our lcoal repo.
+git branch

-#Note by default "git init" will name the branch in our local repo as "master"
+# Note by default "git init" will name the branch in our local repo as "master".
-#To change that branch name in our local repo use:
+# To change current branch name in our local repo use:
 git branch -m <new_branch_name>

+# To rename a specific branch called <old_branch_name> to <new_branch_name>,
+regardless of your current branch. git branch -m <old_branch_name> <new_branch_name>

+# To checkout to an existing branch in the local.
+git checkout <existing_branch_name>
 or
+git switch <existing_branch_name>
+# This is the recommended one for clarity purpose and was introduced in Git 2.23

+# To create a new branch based on the latest commit of the branch you are
+running this command from.

+** A branch in Git is just a pointer (a label) to a specific commit.

+What this command do?
+- This command creates a new branch named <new_branch_name> in your local Git repository.

+- The new branch points to the current commit you have checked out (your current HEAD).

+- It does NOT switch to the new branch automatically — you stay on your current branch.

-git branch -m <old_branch_name> <new_branch_name>
+git branch <new_branch_name>

-#To checkout to an existing branch in the local
-git checkout <existing_branch_name>

-#To create a new branch and checkout to it
+# To create a new branch and checkout to it.
 git checkout -b <new_branch_name>
-#The -b option is a convenience flag that tells Git to run git branch before running git checkout ＜new-branch>
+# The -b option is a convenience flag that tells Git to run git branch
+<new_branch_name> before running git checkout ＜new_branch_name>.

+or

+git switch -c <new_branch_name>
-#To create a new branch
+# -c: Short for --create, tells Git to create a new branch.
-git branch <new_branch_name>
+# This is the recommended one for clarity purpose and was introduced in Git 2.23

-#To delete an existing branch in the local.
-This command deletes the specified branch but only if it has been fully merged into its upstream branch or the #current branch.
+# To delete an existing branch in the local.
+This command deletes the specified branch
+but only if it has been fully merged into its upstream branch or the #current branch.
 If the branch has unmerged changes, Git will refuse to delete it and will prompt you with an error message.
-This is a safer option as it #helps prevent accidental deletion of work.
-git branch --delete <existing_branch_name>
+This is a safer option as it #helps prevent accidental deletion of work. git branch --delete <existing_branch_name>

 #Before deleting the branch first checkout to a different branch.